 The birth of the Thermal baths

 In 1864 the thermal waters in Bains-les-Bains were declared as a public interest by Napoleon III even though it had already been used in the Gallo-Roman era.
 In 1928, the station specialized in heart diseases.
 Le Bain de la Promenade, which is the current site of the baths, was built in the mid-eighteenth century, a few metres from the Roman Bath.
-Rebuilt in the 30's, it has a view of the Thermal Park and offers a relaxing environment with refined architecture and pretty mosaics whose main colours are turquoise and celadon.
+Rebuilt in the 30's, it has a view of the Thermal Park and offers a relaxing environment with refined architecture and pretty mosaics which main colours are turquoise and celadon.

 The Romain Bath